citrix/citrix-hypervisor-ddk/docs/testing-and-certification.md

 subtle differences in a hypervisor environment.

-For these reasons hardware drivers should be exposed to a set of testing on the XenServer control domain kernel to ensure the same level of confidence that exists for drivers in enterprise distribution releases.
+For these reasons hardware drivers should be exposed to a set of testing on the Citrix Hypervisor control domain kernel to ensure the same level of confidence that exists for drivers in enterprise distribution releases.
 Similarly, userspace software that is included in supplemental packs must be tested comprehensively, to ensure that the assumptions it makes